0oMarko0/Arch-Installation/README.md

     ```dhcpcd wlp2s0b1```

-    >dhcpcd runs on your machine and silently configures your computer to work on the attached networks without trouble and mostly without configuration.<sup>[5](#ft5)</sup>
+    >dhcpcd runs on your machine and silently configures your computer to work on the attached networks without trouble and mostly without configuration.

 8. Testing our brand new connection, let's ping google